Information for LAUC-B Mentors

 - Provides ongoing support for academic and professional development

 The only qualifications, other than an interest in developing a relationship with a new-to-the-system librarian, are that you have at least five years' librarian experience at UCB, have gone through the review process, and have attained career status.
 It should be a rewarding and worthwhile experience for all parties; it is a great way to strengthen our ranks while at the same time contributing to LAUC-B and your own professional development. *Added bonus: LAUC-B will treat you and your mentee to your first lunch together at the Women’s Faculty Club.
-If you are interested in becoming a mentor or learning more about the program, please contact Elliott Smith, Mentor Program Coordinator.
+If you are interested in becoming a mentor or learning more about the program, please contact Susan Powell, Mentor Program Coordinator.